Stephen NORMAN 1812-1901

 - Mary Jane NORMAN 1873-1958, b.
 Sandford, S-W Victoria, d.
 1958, Bahgallah, S-W Victoria, m.
 1892 to Francis Sampson "Frank" HUMPHRIES 1858-1943 son of Charles HUMPHRIES of Caroline SAMPSON.
 3 children who all died as infants.

 Stephen NORMAN ... :

 - 1812 - Stephen NORMAN born 7 May 1812, Felthorpe, Norfolk, England son of Stephen NORMAN and Frances FOX (IGI)

-- 1838 - a Stephen NORMAN married a Margaret BERRY on 4 Jun 1838 at Launceston, VDL (was this his 1st marriage?)
+- 1838 - Stephen NORMAN (son) married a Margaret BERRY on 4 Jun 1838 at Launceston, VDL (appears to be his 1st marriage)

 - 1841 - a Stephen NORMAN sailed from Launceston on 3 Dec 1841 in the "Minerva" for Portland Bay.

 - 1840s - Stephen NORMAN was a ploughman for Edward HENTY at Portland, according to family members he was photographed with the first HENTY plough at Portland as he was the ploughman.

 - 1867 - Stephen NORMAN, widower, aged 41y, son of Stephen NORMAN and Frances FOX, Felthorpe, Norfolk, England, was married in 1867 at Sandford, Victoria to Mary Jane CRAIG, b.
 1831, Co Tyrone, Ireland, daughter of William CRAIG & Mary DOAK.

 - 1867 - a daughter Agnes NORMAN, born Bowtell's Creek, near Sandford.